On this page:

 If the employer has not entered bankruptcy or liquidation FEG payments are not available—you should contact the Fair Work Ombudsman in relation to the employer's refusal to pay your entitlements.

-In order to apply for FEG assistance a liquidator or bankruptcy trustee must have been appointed to the employer, and you must have lost your job due to the company's insolvency or bankruptcy (or within the six month period prior to the appointment of an insolvency practitioner to the company).
+In order to apply for FEG assistance a liquidator or bankruptcy trustee must have been appointed to the employer, and you must have lost your job due to the company's insolvency (or on or after the appointment of an insolvency practitioner to the company or within the six month period prior).

 2. Can I make a claim through the Fair Entitlements Guarantee (FEG) scheme if I am still working for the employer?